FBoucher/stream-projects/Streams/2020-06-26-Stream108-Learning-JavaScript-Building-score-keeper-Twitch-bot.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is working on the cloud bot.
+A JavaScript chat bot for Twitch build every easily, thanks to the Confyjs library.
+The goal is to be able to keep track of the Highest scores.

 📺 - Twitch archive - stream no.108